natalieagus/50005/docs/Problem Set/11-web.md

   </p>

   <p>
     If the client reuses the same ephemeral port to reconnect too quickly, the server sees the same 4-tuple as before and refuses the SYN.
-This is why the SYN is considered unexpected — the OS is still holding state from the previous connection and cannot safely start a new one with the same identifiers.
+This is why the SYN is considered **unexpected**: the OS is still holding state from the previous connection and cannot safely start a new one with the same identifiers.
   </p>

   <p>